 In case of PLMN, in the UE, 5GS session management timers T3584 for the S-NSSAI based congestion control are started and stopped on a per S-NSSAI, DNN and PLMN basis.
 If the 5GSM congestion re-attempt indicator IE with the ABO bit set to "The back-off timer is applied in all PLMNs" is included in the 5GSM message with the 5GSM cause value #67 "insufficient resources for specific slice and DNN", then the UE applies the timer T3584 for all the PLMNs.
 Otherwise, the UE applies the timer T3584 for the registered PLMN.
 If the timer T3584 applies for all the PLMNs, the timer T3584 starts when the UE is registered in a VPLMN and the S-NSSAI is provided by the UE during the PDU session establishment, the timer T3584 is associated with the [mapped S-NSSAI, DNN] combination of the PDU session.

 In case of PLMN, in the UE, 5GS session management timers T3585 for the S-NSSAI based congestion control are started and stopped on a per S-NSSAI and PLMN basis.
 If the 5GSM congestion re-attempt indicator IE with the ABO bit set to "The back-off timer is applied in all PLMNs" is included in the 5GSM message with the 5GSM cause value #69 "insufficient resources for specific slice", then the UE applies the timer T3585 for all the PLMNs.
 Otherwise, the UE applies the timer T3585 for the registered PLMN.
 If the timer T3585 applies for all the PLMNs, the timer T3585 starts when the UE is registered in a VPLMN and the S-NSSAI is provided by the UE during the PDU session establishment, the timer T3585 is associated with the mapped S-NSSAI of the PDU session.
 Additionally, if the 5GSM congestion re-attempt indicator IE with the CATBO bit set to "The back-off timer is applied in the current access type" is included in the 5GSM message with the 5GSM cause value #69 "insufficient resources for specific slice", then the UE applies the timer T3585 for the current access type.
-Otherwise, the UE applies the timer T3585 for both 3GPP access type and non-3GPP access type.
+Otherwise, the UE applies the timer T3585 for both 3GPP access type and non-3GPP access type and the UE shall stop any running timer T3585 for the applied PLMN and for the access different from the access from which the message is received.

 In case of SNPN, if the UE does not support access to an SNPN using credentials from a credentials holder, in the UE 5GS session management timers T3584 for the S-NSSAI based congestion control are started and stopped on a per S-NSSAI, DNN and SNPN basis.
 If the UE supports access to an SNPN using credentials from a credentials holder, in the UE 5GS session management timers T3584 for the S-NSSAI based congestion control are started and stopped on a per S-NSSAI, DNN, SNPN and selected entry of the "list of subscriber data" or selected PLMN subscription basis.